 Frequently Asked Questions

-What’s Careerforce’s role in pay equity?
+What is Careerforce’s role in pay equity?

-The Government has tasked Careerforce with the role of assessing care and support qualifications for pay equity purposes.
+To date, the Government has tasked Careerforce with the role of assessing care and support qualifications for pay equity purposes.
 This is because we are the Industry Training Organisation for the Health and Wellbeing sectors and the Government-appointed body that sets skill standards, develops and facilitates achievement of NZQA qualifications across all our sectors.

-We are involved, because we developed the Health and Wellbeing qualifications under the supervision of NZQA and we are audited by NZQA to ensure we are complicit and compliant with NZQA rules.
+We are involved because we developed the Health and Wellbeing qualifications under the supervision of NZQA and we are audited by NZQA to ensure we are complicit and compliant with NZQA rules.

 What is Careerforce doing to inform employers about qualification assessment outcomes?